Best Affordable Housing Localities in Mumbai 2025-26

 10. Kalyan

-Kalyan, a city with a rich historical background, is emerging as a preferred location for affordable housing due to its comprehensive development plans.
-It is also home to a number of educational institutions, hospitals, and other amenities, making it an ideal location for families looking for a peaceful and affordable lifestyle.
-Its connectivity to Mumbai via rail and road, along with forts as landmarks, makes it an attractive option for those looking to balance heritage with modern living.
+Kalyan, a city with a rich historical background, is emerging as a preferred location for Mumbai’s affordable housing due to its comprehensive development plans.
+It is home to several educational institutions, hospitals, and everyday amenities, making it ideal for families seeking a peaceful and budget-friendly lifestyle.
+Its strong rail and road connectivity to Mumbai, along with historic forts and local landmarks, makes Kalyan an appealing choice for those wanting to balance heritage with modern living.

 Landmarks: Kalyan Fort, Durgadi Fort and Metro Junction Mall.